Etchmon/Etchmon/README.md

 Most comfortable working with JavaScript, but have been building recent projects with TypeScript, and would love to learn more about Python and GO.

-Currently seeking a job at a startup where I can apply all my skills, and be encouraged to grow.
+Currently seeking a job at a fast-paced startup where I can apply all my skills, and be encouraged to grow.

 ### 👷 Check out what I'm currently working on